|Nutrition Facts (per serving)|

 You can opt to serve the dish with pieces of eggplant intact, or mash the cooked eggplant into the sauce.
-Note that meat and veggie tagines such as this are typically light on the meat.
+Meat and veggie tagines such as this are typically light on the meat.
 You can use more if you like.

 Serve the tagine with Moroccan khobz for scooping up the meat, vegetables, and sauce.